Low blood sugar

 Too much insulin is released into the bloodstream

-Babies who are born to mothers with diabetes may have severe drops in blood sugar.
+Babies born to mothers with diabetes may have severe drops in blood sugar.

-Hypoglycemia in people who do not have diabetes may be caused by:
+In people who do not have diabetes, low blood sugar may be caused by:

 - Insulinoma - a rare tumor in the pancreas that produces too much insulin

-- Lack (deficiency) of a hormone, such as cortisol or thyroid hormone
+- Lack of a hormone, such as cortisol or thyroid hormone

 - Some types of weight-loss surgery